legacygoof/Twitch-Counter/README.md

   Example:

   Name: Win-Loss Counter
-  Format: Wins: $Wins - Loss: $Loss
+  Format: Wins: $c1 - Loss: $c2

   Text-On-Stream: Wins: 2 - Loss: 4

-  Win_Bind: numpad7
+  CounterOneBind: numpad7
-  Loss_Bind: numpad8
+  CounterTwoBind: numpad8

-  + To select wins to increase or decrease press numpad7 and use numpad + or - to increase or decrease
+  + To select counter one to increase or decrease press numpad7 and use numpad + or - to increase or decrease its value and it will update the text file in real time

   # Changes To Come
-  Im working and making it automated for certain games, but for the next week im going to be cleaning up my code as i didnt really put much thought into making it the best i can, i just wanted to get it working asap.
-I probably 200 lines of code i dont need.
-  A more complete version will be released by next week so keep coming by. im taking a lot of time out of my day to do this so really any support or help will be appreciated :)
+  Im working on making it automated for certain games because why not xD.
+Im taking a lot of time out of my day to do this so any help or support would be much apprecieated

   **Support**